 - Viral infections like the common cold

 For acute sinus infections which last for a shorter amount of time, people typically treat symptoms with over the counter medications.
 This could include decongestants and saline nasal washes which help alleviate pressure and fluid accumulation in the sinuses.
 If symptoms are more severe and longer lasting, you should see a doctor for an evaluation.
 To diagnose a sinus infection, your healthcare provider will ask about your symptoms and conduct different tests.
 They will likely start with an initial physical exam of your sinuses which involves shining a light against the sinuses and tapping the sinuses.
-This allows them to check for polyps, inflammation, infections etc. Your doctor could prescribe antibiotics to treat infection which are typically taken for 10-14 days.
+This allows them to check for polyps, inflammation, infections etc. Your doctor could prescribe antibiotics for sinus infection treatment, which are typically taken for 10-14 days.

 For chronic sinus infections, meaning symptoms have lasted longer than 12 weeks, your doctor could conduct more tests like: